 Clients frequently are uncertain about what inputs are required for our software projects.
 In our latest feedback a "checklist of things to do before kickoff" was requested to maximize effective time.
-Our clients are sometimes uncertain as to interaction with our process and toolset.
-We want to set expectations appropriately so time is spent building software to solve problems, not training clients on PICUS' process.
+Our clients are sometimes uncertain as to interact with our process and toolset.
+We want to set expectations appropriately, so time is spent building software to solve problems, not training clients on PICUS' process.

 - What the software process looks like

 - How they contribute and control the process